How Canadians Apply for A Spain Working Holiday Visa in 2025

 Spain’s Youth Mobility Visa Program

 The working holiday visa for Spain is part of a larger Youth Mobility Program.
 This program provides opportunities for youth from Canada and Spain to experience work and travel in each other’s countries.
-In this program, there are five visas available to Canadian citizens.
-These five categories include:
+Spain offers through the Youth Mobility Visa up to 5 work permit categories for Canadian Youth, labelled from A to E

-B) Students registered at a Canadian post-secondary institution who want to complete part of their studies at a Spanish institution, including under inter-institution agreements;
+b) Canadian students registered in a post-secondary institution in Canada wishing to complete part of their academic training through a prearranged internship in a Spanish institution, including under institutional agreements.

-D) Students registered at a Canadian post-secondary institution who plan to travel to Spain during academic vacations and wish to work on a casual basis to support the cost of the trip;
+d) Canadian students registered in a post-secondary institution in Canada who plan to travel to Spain during academic vacations and who wish to work on a casual basis.

-• Canadians can obtain the Spain Working Holiday Visa a total of two times.
-However, each time must be through a different Youth Mobility Visa category.
+• Canadians can obtain the Spain Working Holiday Visa or Youth Mobility Visa for Spain a total of two times.
+However, each time must be through a different category.

-• Each stay can be for up to one year.
+• Each stay can be for up to 12 months.

 • If you apply for another visa category, there needs to be a minimum three-month wait between each stay in Spain.

-• The visas are multi-entry so you can leave Spain and re-enter as many times as you please while your visa is valid — so you can easily visit other European countries!
+• The visas are multiple entry so you can leave Spain and re-enter as many times as you please while your visa is valid — so you can easily visit other European countries!

-Application method: The application has two parts.
-Depending on your location in Canada, you may need to submit your application by mail or in person at your local Spanish Embassy or Consulate.
+Application method: Depending on your location in Canada, the application may be one or two parts.
+You must submit your application in person at your local Spanish embassy or consulate, depending on where you reside in Canada.

 Step 1: Apply for the NIE